Dimsi-BS/XrmFramework/docs/Binding Models.md

 ```

-You can also have a list of BindingModel instances by using a OneToMany relationship of the Entity.
+You can also have a list of BindingModel instances by using a OneToMany relationship of the table.

 ```cs
 [ChildRelationship(AccountDefinition.OneToManyRelationShip.contact_customer_accounts)]